Mega Man 10: Plot

+A virus known as "Roboenza" suddenly begins infecting robots worldwide, causing those infected to malfunction and hamper human life.
+A month after the outbreak begins, the android Mega Man's sister Roll becomes afflicted with the virus and eight of the infected robots, dubbed "Robot Masters", go rouge and attempt to take over the world.
+Dr. Albert Wily, a prior nemesis of Mega Man and a brilliant robotics designer, comes to Mega Man for assistance in recovering a machine he created, which is capable of making a cure for the virus, from the Robot Masters.
+Mega Man agrees to help Wily and sets out to stop the eight robots alongside his brother Proto Man, who realizes the severity of the situation and decides to assist him.

+Upon defeating four of the Robot Masters, the duo manage to recover Wily's machine which creates a prototype medicine for Roll.
+The duo then defeat the remaining four robots, afterwards however it is revealed that Mega Man has contracted Roboenza and that Wily created the virus, having only developed a cure to entice robots to work for his bidding.
+Roll ends up giving her prototype medicine to Mega Man, which cures him allowing himself to head to Wily's fortress with Proto Man to collect enough medicine for those infected.
+The duo storm Wily's stronghold and battle him in the fortress and his space station until coming out victorious.
+After the battle, Wily suddenly contracts an illness spurring the duo to take him to a hospital.
+A few days later Wily escapes, but leaves behind enough medicine to cure the rest of the infected robots.

 Development and release

-Mega Man 10 was co-developed by Inti Creates and Capcom, who had also collaborated on the downloadable console game Mega Man 9 in 2008.
+The game was co-developed by Inti Creates and Capcom, who had also collaborated on the downloadable console game Mega Man 9 in 2008.
 Both games share "retro" 8-bit graphics and sound, resembling the first six games in the original Mega Man series for the NES.
 Producer Keiji Inafune, who was involved with nearly the entire franchise, stated that choosing such a "retro" style for Mega Man 9 was a huge, overwhelming success for the developers.
 The team decided that for the tenth installment, they should listen to both old-school gamers and former Mega Man players who have not recently played video games.
 Specifically, this meant adding the easy mode due to complaints about the extreme difficulty of Mega Man 9.
 The only challenge with creating the game, Inafune explained, was to meet the ever-increasing expectations that come with yet another installment.
 The box art for Mega Man 10 is a tribute to, and inspired by, that of the original Mega Man.
+The game was released as a digital title via Xbox Live Arcade, PlayStation Network (PSN) and WiiWare respectively.